SayHiRay/mini-proj/Report.md

 We will use two real-world datasets on text and image respectively.
 The text dataset we use is the *20 newsgroups dataset*, which comprises around 18000 newsgroups posts on 20 topics.
 The image dataset is the *Olivetti faces dataset* from AT&T Laboratories Cambridge, which consists of 400 64*64 images of 40 distinct subjects.
 Both of these two datasets are high dimensional, and Euclidean distance is important to cluster the data into different set of topics or subjects.

 The rest of this report is organized as follows: Section 2 gives an introduction on PCA and random projection.
 In Section 3, we empirically study the performance of PCA, random projection, and sparse random projection, by applying these dimensionality reduction techniques to text and image datasets.
 Then in Section 4, we empirically study the performance of k-means and kNN on the data sets before and after dimensionality reduction, and hence understand how dimensionality reduction can help with practical data mining tasks.
-Section 5 discusses some of the pros and cons of PCA and random projection.
-Finally Section 6 concludes this report.
+Finally Section 5 concludes this report.

 ## 2. Methods for Dimensionality Reduction